80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a quick up and down or irregular movement

-Example sentence The leaves of the banana tree were fluttering in the wind.
+Example in a sentence The leaves of the banana tree were fluttering in the wind.

 32. Groan